-Navy blue painted furniture is all the rage!
+Navy blue-painted furniture is all the rage!
 It’s a sophisticated color, but it can also be a pop of color in your home.
 Add embossing to the drawers and you’ve got a navy dresser with textured drawers!

 Who else is loving the navy blue rage?!
-I know I am and Peacoat from Country Chic Paint is just the perfect blue!
+I know I am!
+And Peacoat from Country Chic Paint is just the perfect blue!

 We found this dresser with quite a few chips on the drawer fronts and wanted to add some texture to help cover up the imperfections.

-Prepping the Dresser for Paint
+Prepping Dresser for Paint

-As always, I started by prepping the piece and filling in all of the dings, scratches and hardware holes.
+As always, I started by prepping the piece (learn how to prep furniture for paint properly here) and filling the hardware holes, all of the dings, scratches, and hardware holes.

 I made sure to use pressure and gently scrape the texture powder off for a thin even layer.